Homosexual law reform long overdue - Georgina Beyer

-Historic convictions for sex between men in New Zealand will be quashed on a case by case basis, for people convicted before homosexual law reform in 1986.
-Georgina Beyer says this is about the human rights of homosexuals whose lives were impacted under the law of this country.
-Today's announcement can help address the mistakes of the New Zealand Government.
+Ka tangohia ake te hara mō te ai a te tāne ki te tāne, he wetenga hara ka whakatauhia take mai, take atu.
+Nei rā te ito o te whakataunga a te kāwantanga i tēnei rā mō rātou i whakawhiua i raro i te ture i mua i te tau waru tekau mā ono.
+E ai ki a Georgina Beyer ko te mana tangata tēnei o te hunga takatāpui i raru i raro i te ture o Aotearoa, ā, he ara tenei hei whakatika i ngā hē o te kawanatanga.

-Today's announcement is a step forward for the gay community concerning historic convictions of sex between men.
+He ara whakamua mo te hunga takatapui kia turaki i nga hara o mua i whakarau te ture ki runga i a ratou mo te ai tane ki te tane.

-Justice Minister Amy Adams announced today, “We think this is a case where society is strongly of the view now that this should not be regarded as a conviction even though that was the law at the time.
+E ai ki te Minita mantū Ture a Amy Adams, “We think this is a case where society is strongly of the view now that this should not be regarded as a conviction even though that was the law at the time.
 The strength the feeling is this is a situation where we should move to expunge them as I say it is unprecedented.”

 “Regarding compensation we may have to fight that battle another day.
 The minister has dismissed that out of hand as it won’t be available for those who will have their convictions over turned.”